30 Geraldine St.

 If you have a local meet or function in the Houston Galveston Area that you feel would be great for ROA members to attend contact me, Mark Bristol RC with details.

-All of the Toronado owners have open invitation to attend any ROA function.
-We are sister clubs and our National meets are joint club functions.
-Here in the Houston Region it is the same!!!
-So if your on my email list and have been getting ROA announcements, this is why.
+All Toronado owners have an open invitation to attend any of our local ROA functions.
+We are sister clubs and encourage you to join us.
+So if you are a TOA member receiving my ROA email announcements this is why.
 Bring those Toronados out!!!

 |Houton Event Recap

 October 17, 2015, the 1st annual Rivieras on the Ranch was hosted by Hardy Rawls #12537 at his ranch in Montgomery.
 Nine Rivieras and a Toronado made this delightful drive north of Houston to join with over 100 other collector cars.
 Four of the Rivieras were award winners from previous ROA Nationals.
 A total of 16 ROA members joined with 166 others who enjoyed the catered Barbeque.
 It was such a success we have decided already to repeat the event next fall.

 Fall had come very late in the Houston area this year and we enjoyed temperatures in the 70's.
 The first day in months that had not been in the 90's.
 The quality and caliber of the guest's cars were over the top.
 We thanks Hardy Rawls for his hospitality, time and dedication.

 April 11, 2015, Cars owned by three ROA members earned awards at the Bluebonnets meet in Brenham, which was hosted by the local BCA chapter.

 A ’67 owned by Woody McClain took 1st Place, Sam Henry’s ’64 took 2nd Place and Mike Glaz's new acquisition, a rare’90 Reatta, Select 60 received recognition.
 Congratulations guys!